 Maria Ibanez is a doctoral candidate and teaching fellow in the Technology and Operations Management unit at the Harvard Business School.
 She earned a Master of Science in Applied Economics from Marquette University.
 Prior to joining HBS, Maria conducted research at the University of Chicago with Professor Steven Levitt.

-Maria's research spans several disciplines, with a specific focus on the interactions of management, organizational design, and productivity.
+Maria's research focuses on the interactions of management, organizational design, and productivity.

 Commercial Property Rent Dynamics in U.S. Metropolitan Areas: An Examination of Office, Industrial, Flex and Retail Space